An important optical effect that explains how raindrops produce rainbows is refraction.

 - For incident rays of a single wavelength striking the surface of a single droplet at different points, it is the different angles at which they enter the droplet that are the chief determinant of the way they scatter as they exit the droplet.
 In this case.

-- For incident rays of a white light striking the surface of a single droplet at different points, it is the combined effects of the different angles at which they enter the droplet along with the effects of chromatic dispersion (causing the separation of white light into spectral colours) that determine the form of scattering.
+- For incident rays of white light striking the surface of a single droplet at different points, it is the combined effects of the different angles at which they enter the droplet along with the effects of chromatic dispersion (causing the separation of white light into spectral colours) that determine the form of scattering.

 - Chromatic dispersion refers to the way that light, under certain conditions, separates into its component wavelengths and the colours corresponding with each wavelength become visible to a human observer.